×

 Public Access Specifier

-If any class member is declared under public then –
+If a class member is declared public then:

 Example Program –